RapidCoders/Coding-Practice/DAY_50/README.md

 ```
 **Author: Vaibhav**

-# Q.2 Write a program to count tota number of characters in a string Do no include any sapces or punctuations.
+# Q.2 Write a program to count total number of characters in a string.
+Do not consider any sapces or punctuations.
 ```
 Input  : "The best of both worlds"
 Output : Total number of characters in a string: 19